-The Commonwealth's five-year capital investment plan, which is reviewed annually, calls for fiscal 2014 capital spending of approximately \$2.85 billion, which includes \$2.0 billion in bond cap for fiscal 2014, \$704.0 million for the Accelerated Bridge Program and \$151.9 million for project finance spending.
-To date, the Commonwealth has issued both general obligation bonds (July and December) and special obligation bonds for the Accelerated Bridge Program (November) in fiscal 2014.
-Based on a preliminary financing schedule, future borrowings are expected to generate approximately \$1.0 billion in bond proceeds and are expected to take place in March, 2014 and May, 2014.
+The Commonwealth's five-year capital investment plan, which is reviewed annually, called for fiscal 2014 capital spending of approximately \$2.85 billion, including \$2.0 billion in bond cap spending, \$572.6 million for the Accelerated Bridge Program and \$151.9 million for project finance spending.
+Based on current spending to date, projected capital spending through June, 2014 is \$2.47 billion, including \$1.8 billion in bond cap, \$572.6 million for the Accelerated Bridge Program and \$77.7 million for project finance spending.
+Including capital expenditures supported by federal reimbursements, capital spending is expected to total \$3.12 billion in fiscal 2014.